You are currently viewing 10 Affordable Hotels in Belfast that are Worth Staying In

 a red carpet outside a hotel 10 affordable hotels in Belfast

-The entrance to The Clayton Hotel in Belfast.
+The entrance to The Clayton Hotel in Belfast, which is one of 10 affordable hotels in Belfast for you to explore.
 Photo courtesy of Clayton Hotel Belfast Facebook.

 At the Club Vitae Leisure Club, you’ll also find a fully-equipped fitness center, sauna/spa bath as well as the chance to sample an array of beauty treatments in the hotel’s salon.